- Job Seeker Statistics

 Is hiring a resume writer worth it?

-Yes, hiring a resume writer is worth it.
-Professional resume writers typically cost between $200-$500, but with the right service, you can expect a starting salary at least $500 higher than if you wrote your resume without professional help.
+Yes, hiring a resume writer is beneficial.
+Professional resume writers typically charge between $200 and $500, but the right service can lead to a starting salary that is at least $500 higher than what you might achieve without professional assistance.

 -

-No, a resume is not the same as a CV.
-A curriculum vitae means the “course of one’s life,” and in the US, these professional documents are used by academics, scientists, researchers, and certain government positions.
+No, a resume is distinct from a CV.
+A curriculum vitae translates to the “course of one’s life” and, in the US, is primarily used by academics, scientists, researchers, and certain government roles.

-A resume is a much shorter document that only covers the candidate’s relevant background and skills.
-In Europe, the term CV refers to a resume-like document, so if you’re applying for a job abroad that asks for a CV, your regular resume should work (with a few minor tweaks).
+Conversely, a resume is a more concise document that focuses on relevant background and skills.
+In Europe, the term CV often refers to a resume-like document, so if you’re applying abroad and asked for a CV, your regular resume should suffice with minor adjustments.

 -